am not sure why it took me so long to finally read this book - given the massive amount of buzz that

 accused a corporate executive of corruption.
 I got the impression the Blomkvist was an idealised personification of Larsson himself.
 Blomkvist, like

-Larsson, is a journalist who exposes the corruption of the people in people.
+Larsson, is a journalist who exposes the corruption of the people in power.
 Blomkvist is wise, sentimental, incorruptible, and clever.
 But most incredibly, every

 woman who meets Blomkvist wants to sleep with him.